Revolutionary Times at Cuala

 Artists and Typesetters at the Cuala Press

 The most famous artist associated with Cuala was Yeats's brother, Jack B. Yeats, who contributed numerous illustrations for bookplates, greeting cards, hand-coloured prints and monthly Broadsides.
 However, Cuala was a female-led industry that notably prioritised the training and employment of local women.
-Among the women artists who worked for or contributed to the Cuala Press were Beatrice Elvery, Mary Cottenham Yeats, Pamela Colman Smith, Hilda Roberts, Dorothy Blackham and Elizabeth Yeats herself.
+Among the women artists who worked for or contributed to the Cuala Press were Beatrice Elvery, Mary Cottenham Yeats, Hilda Roberts, Dorothy Blackham and Elizabeth Yeats herself.
 Other women trained and worked as typesetters, compositors or assistants at the Cuala Press.

 The Civil War and the Cuala Press